ssghait007/blog/content/blog/how-to-create-nuxt-blog.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/nuxt.jpeg
 ---

-# How to Create a blog using Nuxt and Tailwind CSS
+# Build a blog using Nuxt and Tailwind CSS

 In this post I will walk you through how I created this blog